Seal Or Expunge A Criminal Record FAQ

 A. This is possible.
 Some employers use criminal background checks from private Consumer Reporting Agencies (CRAs) in addition to, or instead of, CORI reports.
 Criminal background reports from private companies may include records that are sealed, records that have not been updated, out-of-state records and other information not found in your CORI.
 If an employee uses a CRA report, the employer must give you a free copy of the report and an opportunity to fix any mistakes in the report.
 While it may not be possible to prevent this type of information from being disseminated, sealing your CORI and, if applicable, updating your FBI arrest record, will afford you the best protection available from the vast majority of employers and other requestors.
-For a detailed discussion on updating and correcting FBI records, please visit the Updating and Correcting FBI Arrest-Fingerprint Records page.
+For a detailed discussion on updating and correcting FBI records, please visit the Update, Seal or Expunge an FBI Arrest-Fingerprint Record page.

 A. There is a clear distinction between sealing and expunging a record.
 When a record is expunged, all traces of it disappear and nobody knows that it ever existed in the first place.
 Everything associated with the expunged case, such as complaints, arraignments, fingerprints, photographs, police reports and arrest registers all literally vanish when a record is expunged.
 When a criminal record is sealed, it does not disappear but merely becomes unavailable to the general public.
 Sealed records are segregated and confidentiality is ensured.
 Unlike an expunged criminal record, a sealed criminal record continues to be available to law enforcement officials such as the police, probation officers and courts, and to certain other government agencies, and can be considered in plea bargain negotiations and sentencing.
 However, the expunging of a criminal record is permissible only in certain limited instances.
 Seal or Expunge Your Record.